ravilakkakula/ravilakkakula.github.io/README.md

 •	Worked with data scientists and analysts to deliver well-formatted, well-organized and easily retrievable data for insights.

 ## EDUCATION
-Master’s in Business Analytics, University of Michigan, Dearborn, USA                                                    August 2022 – April 2024
-Bachelors in Computer Science Engineering, Bennett University, Delhi, India                                              August 2016 – June 2020
+Master’s in Business Analytics, University of Michigan, Dearborn, USA, August 2022 – April 2024 Bachelors in Computer Science Engineering, Bennett University, Delhi, India, August 2016 – June 2020